Jessica Robinson (performer)

-Jessica Robinson (sometimes credited as 'Jessica Close' or 'Jessica Daley') is an English singer and actress.
-Robinson is most noted for her participation in the 2010 BBC talent-search Over the Rainbow.
+Jessica Robinson (stage name briefly 'Jessica Close' and now 'Jessica Daley') is an English singer and actress.
+Robinson could not use her birth name as a professional UK actor, due to it already being used on the UK stage by another, so she settled on her grandmother's maiden name.
+Robinson was first noted for her participation in the 2010 BBC talent-search Over the Rainbow, and more recently for performing in stage musicals in the West End, across the UK, and internationally, not least leading Evita in China in 2019.

 Background

-Robinson lives with her parents and brother in Middlesbrough, North Yorkshire.
+Robinson was brought up in, and is a proud ambassador for, Middlesbrough, North Yorkshire.

 As a child, Robinson attended St Gabriel's Primary School followed by St Peter's Secondary School, in Middlesbrough.

 As a youth Robinson performed as part of the Middlesbrough Youth Theatre in which she played the part of Fantine in Les Misérables, company and in 2006 also went on to compete the kids version of Stars in Their Eyes where she performed as the Australian actress/singer Natalie Imbruglia.
 Jessica took part in heat two. and the 2008 Miss Dance of Great Britain competition.

 Over the Rainbow

 Robinson took part in Over the Rainbow, a BBC talent-search looking for an actress/singer to play Dorothy Gale in Andrew Lloyd Webber's production of The Wizard of Oz.
 She advanced to the sixth week, whereupon she was voted off following a sing-off against Danielle Hope, the show's eventual winner.